len0xx/Factorial.ASM/README.md

 sudo apt install gcc-multilib
 ```

-### Build the executables (Linux):
+## Build the executable:

+### Linux

 ```bash
 make factorial
 ```

+### Windows and MacOS

-The repository was developed in Linux, so there's no way of building the executable in MacOS or Windows yet.
+The repository was developed in Linux, so there's no way of building the executable in MacOS or Windows as of yet.
 Perhaps it will happen in the foreseeable future.

+## Running the program

 To run the compiled program run this command:
 ```bash